sysflow-telemetry/sf-deployments/integrations/elk/README.md

 can be found in the processor documentation.
 The policy engine evaluates a set of policies whose conditions are predicate expressions over SysFlow event attributes.
-One of the rules specified in the [TTPS policy file](sf/resoources/policies/ttps.yaml) used in this demonstrator matches the PE event corresponding to the start of the `cat` process:
+One of the rules specified in the [TTPS policy file](sf/resoources/policies/ttps.yaml) used in this deployment matches the PE event corresponding to the start of the `cat` process:

 ```yaml